ismaelmehdid/push_swap/README.md

 ## 💡 About the project

-> This project is sorting algorithm using 2 stacks only (A and B).
+> This project is a sorting algorithm using 2 stacks only (A and B).

 ## 🛠️ Usage